-By refusing to listen to Moses, Pharaoh, also known as Rameses, refuses to listen to God.
+Pharaoh, also known as Rameses, refuses to listen to Moses by refusing to listen to God.
 Finally, Pharaoh commands Moses to stop appearing before him: Pharaoh said to Moses: You shall not appear before me again, for on the day you appear before me, you will die.
-Pharaoh’s demand is fulfilled: Yes, Moses exist and he answered: I will not appear before you again.
+Pharaoh’s demand is fulfilled: Yes, Moses exist, and he answered: I will not appear before you again.
 The tragedy is that Moses was Pharaoh’s only hope.

 A study by Purdue University confirmed the existence of 50 people mentioned in the Old Testament stories.
 The report, signed by researcher Lawrence Mykytiuk, includes the kings of Israel and the kings of Mesopotamia as characters whose existence has been confirmed, the Acontecer Cristiano portal informs us.

 When Joseph and his brothers died, their descendants remained in Egypt, multiplied greatly, and the land was filled with them and their descendants.
 A new Pharaoh, who no longer knew how much Joseph had been valued by the Pharaoh of his day, tried to cut them off.
 He first asked the midwives to kill the boys born to Hebrew women, but the midwives would have none of it.
 Pharaoh ordered all the Egyptians to throw all male children born to Jewish families into the Nile.
 And so Moses exist, and he was saved.

 According to the Bible, Moses exist and became God’s tool.
 In a Jewish family, a beautiful baby boy was born.
 His mother hid him for three months, but because she couldn’t keep him hidden any longer, she put him in a little basket and laid him in a manger by the water’s edge.
 The Pharaoh’s daughter found him and named him Moses.